You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 • Not following food safety rules

 Knowing these mistakes helps ensure a safe and healthy switch to a raw diet for your puppy.
-Always talk to a vet and follow food safety rules to avoid risks24.
+Always talk to a vet and follow food safety rules to avoid risks.

 MistakeConsequence